This course is the first core payroll course in the Certified Payroll Manager (CPM) certification program.

 Course materials will be shipped to the post-secondary institution for distribution by your instructor to students who have registered with the Canadian Payroll Association for this course.

 Students must achieve a minimum of 65% on the exam mark and 65% on the final course mark in order to pass the course.
-Students will receive their transcript 4 to 6 weeks after the official end date for the course.
+Grade Reports will be available to access/print approximately four weeks after the official end date for the course..
 For confidentiality reasons, marks cannot be given by phone, fax or email.

 Cancellation Policy: Students who withdraw within the first three weeks of the term will receive a full refund from the Canadian Payroll Association, less a withdrawal fee of $150.00, plus applicable taxes.